 Experience an aircraft carrier in action!
-Witness simulated flight operations as aircraft are lifted to the flight deck and placed into launch position; participate in mission briefings; meet former crew; sit in the cockpit of a fighter jet!
+Witness simulated flight operations; participate in mission briefings; meet former crew; sit in the cockpit of a fighter jet!

 Usually scheduled for the third Saturday of each month.Hornet’s Living Ship Day Season usually runs from February-August and is subject to change.
 Please check back for updates to our schedule of Living Ship Day Events.

 - Saturday, February 21, 2015 – In the Shadow of Auschwitz